loda-lang/loda-programs/programs/oeis/list2.md

 * [A267773](http://oeis.org/A267773) ([L19 program](A267773.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 207" initiated with a single ON (black) cell.
 * [A267774](http://oeis.org/A267774) ([L16 program](A267774.asm)): Decimal representation of the n-th iteration of the "Rule 207" elementary cellular automaton starting with a single ON (black) cell.
 * [A267776](http://oeis.org/A267776) ([L14 program](A267776.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 209" initiated with a single ON (black) cell.
+* [A267783](http://oeis.org/A267783) ([L08 program](A267783.asm)): Number of n X 3 0..1 arrays with every repeated value in every row greater than or equal to, and in every column greater than, the previous repeated value.
 * [A267799](http://oeis.org/A267799) ([L17 program](A267799.asm)): a(n) = (1 + 2^n + 3^n)/2.
 * [A267800](http://oeis.org/A267800) ([L12 program](A267800.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 213" initiated with a single ON (black) cell.
 * [A267802](http://oeis.org/A267802) ([L21 program](A267802.asm)): Decimal representation of the n-th iteration of the "Rule 213" elementary cellular automaton starting with a single ON (black) cell.